STOREDOT, THE EXTREME FAST CHARGING BATTERY PIONEER, ON TRACK TO ACHIEVE 100 MILES PER 5 MINUTES OF CHARGE IN 2024 AND 100 MILES IN 2 MINUTES WITHIN A DECADE

 Dr Doron Myersdorf, StoreDot CEO "It's absolutely crucial that we give global automotive manufacturers a clear, realistic and hype-free roadmap for the introduction of our fast-charging battery technologies.
 After intense development of our silicon-dominant chemistries we will be mass-production ready by 2024, delivering a transformative product that will overcome the major barrier to the widespread adoption of electric vehicles – charging times and range anxiety.

-"However, we are committed to a rapid transition to a cleaner, zero-emissions world and our strategic technology roadmap extends long after 2024, where each milestone represents a radical 20% performance improvement - a major impact on the driver's experience.
+"However, we are committed to a rapid transition to a cleaner, zero-emissions world and our strategic technology roadmap extends long after 2024, where each milestone represents an impressive performance improvement - a major impact on the driver's experience.
 We are also progressing with our semi-solid state battery aiming for its production at scale by 2028, which will demonstrate a better charging experience for EV drivers in terms of miles per minute of charging.

 "Our ultimate goal though, and one that is now absolutely in our grasp, is to produce cells that will revolutionize charging times, achieving 100 miles of range in only 2 minutes.
 This breakthrough performance that was once considered impossible - is achievable with StoreDot's technology in just 10 years from now."